Quantum trapping and rotational self-alignment in triangular Casimir microcavities

 where $x,y$ are the in-plane displacements, $\theta$ is the in-plane rotation angle, $S(x,y,\theta)$ is the overlap area between the flake and the seed, and $U_{\rm Lif}$ is the Casimir-Lifshitz potential per unit area evaluated at $L_{\rm eq}$.

 Third, we assume that the lateral displacements (along $x$ or $y$) and rotations (around $z$ by angle $\theta$) are \emph{independent} of each other, allowing for factorization.
-Consequently, we arrive at simplified forms for the potentials: $E_x(x)\approx S(x)U_{\rm Lif}(L_{\rm eq})$ for lateral displacement (along $x$) and $E_\theta(\theta)\approx S(\theta)U_{\rm Lif}(L_{\rm eq})$ for rotation.
+Certainly, this assumption is valid only in some particular cases, e.g. the ones analyzed in Figs.~\ref{fig:Fig1}-\ref{fig:Fig2}.
+In general, lateral and rotational motions are not independent, and require more involved numerical simulations, as discussed below.
+In the independent scenario, however, we arrive at simplified forms for the potentials: $E_x(x)\approx S(x)U_{\rm Lif}(L_{\rm eq})$ for lateral displacement (along $x$) of perfectly aligned triangles and $E_\theta(\theta)\approx S(\theta)U_{\rm Lif}(L_{\rm eq})$ for rotation of triangles with the same position of the center of mass.
 In our experiments, we focused on equilateral triangles, where the corresponding overlap areas are expressed as follows:

 where $S_0$ is the area of an equilateral triangle with the edge $a$.
 Lateral Casimir forces and Casimir torques can be obtained by differentiating $E_x$ and $E_{\theta}$, correspondingly, along their respective motions (see Supplementary Theory).